 Academic Affairs

-In alignment with the Kansas Board of Regents (KBOR) Systemwide General Education (SGE) Framework, students who satify requirments outlined in the seven bucket areas will be recognized as having completed the Kansas General Education Program.
+In alignment with the Kansas Board of Regents (KBOR) Systemwide General Education (SGE) Framework.

 Academic Integrity Policy